The sector’s interest calls for

-The EU has several financial sector reforms on its agenda for 2021.
+The EU has several financial sector reforms on its agenda.
 The Commission’s digital strategy contains significant new regulatory proposals that have direct relevance for the sector.
 With responsible utilisation of the digital economy, the sector can provide better and more affordable services for the society.
 In our lobbying we want to emphasise that the new regulation in the European Digital Strategy must not stand in the way of new business models, but rather enable them.

 Regulatory projects on sustainable finance are one of the most important elements on the EU’s agenda.
 Money has the potential to steer activities towards a greener and more sustainable future.
 FFI supports the goals of sustainable finance but notes that the markets must retain their flexibility to enable different models of sustainable finance.
 Because regulation has long-term impact on investment, it must be carefully prepared and based on adequate impact assessment.
-To this end, we seek to influence the renewed EU Sustainable Finance Strategy, to be released in 2021.

 Strong effort is being made to prevent money laundering both nationally and in the EU.
 We actively promote better information exchange between the sector and the authorities.
 Financial sector entities must be given the right to exchange information on suspicious transactions, and legislation needs to become clearer and simpler so that customer relationships do not needlessly become complicated.